isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

 -------------------------------------

 The registration methods (:ref:`registration` and :ref:`colored_point_registration`)
 introduced so far is fit for small amount of misalignment.
-It is referred as *local* registration.
+It is often referred as **local** registration.
-However, there is a need to consider more challenging cases if the two point clouds are laid down significantly different poses.
-In these case, **local** registration gets stuck at local minima.
+In practice, there is a need to consider more challenging cases if the pose of two point clouds are significantly different.
+In these case, the iteration of **local** registration tempts to be stuck at local minima.

-This tutorial introduces **global** registration method that can register point coloud regardless how challenge the the initial poses.
-The example script is below.
+This tutorial introduces **global** registration method that can register two point clouds regardless how challenge their initial poses.
+The example script is shown below.

 .. code-block:: python